Kayak Paddling Trips in North Carolina

 - NC Professional Paddlesports Association Provides links to many outfitters in North Carolina.
 Easy to find outfitter by location and type of activity.

 - Paddle CreekNice people to deal with.
-We got our newest kayak from them.
+We got our newest kayak, Clem, from them.
+If you visit them, try the bbq from the shack just off the road.

 - NC Paddle TrailsPaddle Trails in the Coastal Plain